Nashville, Tennessee, sometimes known as ‘Music City,’ has long been admired for its thriving music scene and diverse cultural heritage.

 Explore San Francisco: The Ultimate Destination Guide

 San Francisco is on your travel horizon, is it?
 You’re in for a treat, as I’ve curated the ultimate guide to this pulsating, multicultural metropolis just for you!
-Table of Contents Show...
+In this feature,...
 Read more.

 Today, there are numerous establishments in Nashville where visitors can sample this iconic dish.
 Each restaurant puts its own spin on hot chicken, offering varying levels of spiciness and different flavor profiles.